ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 }
 {% endhighlight %}

-Similarly to the insert method, this sets some default update values.
-It will also attach the object to the context if it isn't already.
-If the object was received by the controller, it will be unattached, and we need to manually attach it like this.
-If the object was read in the back-end, it will already be attached and tracked by the context.
+This method needs to attach the object to the context if it isn't already.
+If the object was received by the controller, it will be detached, and we need to manually attach it like this.
+If the object was read in the back-end for instance, it will already be attached and tracked by the context, so nothing needs to be done.

 ### The Delete Operation